zuai-logo

 Cause: Disillusionment with European affairs and desire to focus on domestic issues.
 Effect: Weakened League of Nations and contributed to global instability.

-What was the impact of the 'War Guilt' Clause?
+What is the 'War Guilt' Clause?